-Some worker's compensation ("work comp") cases are clear cut, but unfortunately many are not.
+Many worker's compensation ("work comp") cases are clear cut, but unfortunately some are not.
 Even when a case seems clear, certain aspects can also be tricky to evaluate, such as the amount of compensation required for a given injury.
 Each state and jurisdiction also may have its own rules and procedures; these stories might have had different outcomes in different local courts.

 Here are a handful of interesting, unique, and bizarre cases to help show the interesting range of claims cases involved in the workers' compensation field.

 This case is unusual because workers' compensation does not typically have newsworthy settlement amounts.
 Losses such as pain and suffering that are available in personal injury claims are not typically compensated under workplace injuries regulations.
 There is also no official ranking for largest awards, so it is not easy to find major cases that are settled out, as they may never hit the news.

 In California, Christopher Asvar, the attorney for Antonio Enriquez, has claimed to have secured one of the highest settlement values in history.
 At the age of 18, Enriquez fell from a 20-foot tall scaffold while working as a painter, and suffered severe injuries to the head and body.